Polaris expedition: Controversy

 There has been speculation as to why Budington and the men aboard Polaris did not attempt a rescue of those stranded on the ice floe.
 Tyson was perplexed as to why the ship could not see them 8 mi distant, a group of men and supplies waving a dark-colored flag in a sea of white.
-The day after the storm was clear and calm and the men on the floe could see the ship was under both steam and sail.
-Aboard the ship, first mate Chester reported that he could see "provisions and stores" on a distant floe, however there were never any orders to retrieve the stores or search for the castaways.
+The day after the storm was clear and calm, and the men on the floe could see the ship was under both steam and sail.
+Aboard the ship, Chester reported that he could see "provisions and stores" on a distant floe.
+However, there were never any orders to retrieve the stores or search for the castaways.

 Budington's decision to beach Polaris is equally controversial.
 He said that he "believed the propeller was smashed and the rudder broke".
 The official report of the expedition states that the vessel should have been abandoned because "there was only coal enough to keep the fires alive for a few days."
 However, the same report states that the propeller and rudder were in fact discovered to be intact after the ship was run aground, and the ship's boiler and sails were available.
 Even if she ran out of coal, the ship was perfectly able to travel under sail alone.
 In defense of Budington's decision, when low tide exposed the ship's hull, the men found that the stem had broken completely away at the six-foot mark, taking iron sheeting and planking with it.
 Budington wrote in his journal that he "called the officer's attention to it, who only wondered she had kept afloat so long".

-Regarding Hall's fate, the official investigation that followed ruled that the cause of death was apoplexy (an early term for stroke).
-Some of Hall's symptoms—partial paralysis, slurred speech, delirium—certainly fitted that diagnosis.
+Regarding Hall's fate, the official investigation ruled that the cause of death was apoplexy.
+Some of his symptoms—partial paralysis, slurred speech, delirium—certainly fitted that diagnosis.
 Indeed, the pains that Hall complained about down one side of his body, which he attributed to many years' huddling in an igloo, may have been due to a previous minor stroke.